TheJeffLyons/Capstone-MVP/README.md

    •	Users can checkout

-   •	Take card payments with Swipe
+   •	Take card payments with Stripe

    -  Hosted on Heroku